 Registered Dietitians (RD) have not only a background in science such as biology, chemistry, biochemistry, anatomy and physiology but we also have education on how the body processes nutrients of all types.
 We are uniquely educated to create meal plans, nutrition requirements, and have the knowledge to help people achieve lasting changes regarding physical health and repairing an individual's relationship with food.

-Certified Eating Disorders Registered Dietitians and Supervisors (CEDRD-S) are considered eating disorder specialists.
+Certified Eating Disorder Specialists and Supervisors (CEDS-S) are considered eating disorder specialists.
 I have obtained this certification by taking four additional classes on eating disorders, passing an exam, writing a case study on treating people with eating disorders, giving educational presentations on my work with this population, and continuing to stay abreast of current research.
 I have written articles and been quoted in articles in the media on eating disorders, and I have completed three years of supervision on treating people with eating disorders.
-I have been working with people with eating disorders since 2012 and am credentialed to provide supervision to dietitians pursuing the CEDRD credential through iaedp.
+I have been working with people with eating disorders since 2012 and am credentialed to provide supervision to dietitians pursuing the CEDS credential through iaedp.

 Nutritional counseling focuses solely on your relationship with food and teaches you how to identify when you're physically hungry and what to eat/ how to eat and cook.
 It encompasses basically everything having to do with the skills involved in preparing food, eating, and medical issues caused by disordered eating, chronic dieting, and eating disorder behaviors.